-- 1. Critically analyse and evaluate complex systems and their interdependencies through the application of systems thinking via analysis of the wider engineering context in view of integrated solutions adopting a systems approach. - 2.
-Interrogate and resolve problems using a sound evidence base to contribute to improved effectiveness of mechanical technologies, systems, services, and their management, considering legal and contractual issues.
+- 1. Critically analyse and evaluate complex systems and their interdependencies through the application of systems thinking for the development of manipulation, mobility, data acquisition and control robotic systems via analysis of the wider engineering context in view of integrated solutions adopting a systems approach. - 2.
+Interrogate and resolve problems using a sound evidence base to contribute to improved effectiveness of operator interface, mobility, locomotion, manipulators and effectors, programming, sensing and perception, and their integration in robotic technologies, systems, services, their management, considering legal and ethics issues. - 3.
+Independently analyse essential facts, concepts, and fundamentals of robotics and automation engineering, underpinned by scientific and mathematical principles to identify, formulate and solve robotics and automation engineering problems and to critically evaluate these solutions. - 4.
+Critically analyse, test and evaluate robotics systems and automation processes to identify possible problems, inefficiencies or other issues that may impact users or service providers, evaluating engineering decisions for a more socially inclusive, ethical, economically stable, environmentally sustainable and commercially viable world. - 5.
+Use advanced robotics and automation engineering-specific IT facilities, applying information retrieval, mathematical and statistical methods to plan, develop and work on projects which support extended enquiries into innovative and creative problem solving in the sphere of robotics and automation engineering. - 6.
+Evaluating business, customer and user needs, to independently plan, manage and execute a technically and theoretically informed project, which extensively analyses all aspects of a problem and proposes adequate solutions, broadly deepens knowledge and skills base and critically evaluates expected outcomes. - 7.
+Work in teams, managing tasks and resources to meet changing technical and managerial needs in view of developing industries 4.0 and 5.0 to support design and development processes through cost evaluation, risk management, and to lead continuous quality improvement utilising robust communication strategies.

-- 3. Independently analyse essential facts, concepts, and fundamentals of mechanical engineering, underpinned by scientific and mathematical principles to identify, formulate and solve mechanical engineering problems and to critically evaluate these solutions. - 4.
-Critically analyse, test and evaluate mechanical systems and processes to identify possible problems, inefficiencies or other issues that may impact users or service providers, evaluating engineering decisions for a more socially inclusive, ethical, economically stable, environmentally sustainable and commercially viable world. - 5.
-Use advanced mechanical engineering-specific IT facilities, applying information retrieval, mathematical and statistical methods to plan, develop and work on projects which support extended enquiries into innovative and creative problem solving in the sphere of mechanical engineering. - 6.
-Evaluate business, customer and user needs to independently plan, manage and execute a technically and theoretically informed project, which extensively analyses all aspects of a problem and proposes adequate solutions, broadly deepens knowledge and skills base and critically evaluates expected outcomes. - 7.
-Work in teams, managing tasks and resources to meet changing technical and managerial needs, to support design and development processes through cost evaluation, risk management, and to lead continuous quality improvement utilising robust communication strategies. - 8.
-Use interpersonal and collaboration skills to communicate technical and non-technical information to various audiences on solutions that develop innovative ideas and new ways of thinking to support the advancement of mechanical engineering practices and knowledge. - 9.
-Formulate innovative solutions, designs, products and services by utilising and applying industry-standard engineering skills through laboratory and workshop activities for designing, analysing, implementing, testing and controlling. - 10.
+- 8. For a variety of audiences, use interpersonal and collaboration skills to communicate technical and non-technical information on solutions that develop innovative ideas and new ways of thinking to support the advancement of robotics and automation engineering practices and knowledge. - 9.
+Formulate innovative solutions, designs, products and services by utilising and applying industry-standard engineering skills through laboratory and workshop activities for planning, designing, analysing, implementing, testing and controlling. - 10.
 Creatively apply, utilise and adapt engineering principles and tools, quantitative science and knowledge towards interdisciplinary projects or to deal with uncertainty and extend technological capability and knowledge base through new applications and techniques. - 11.
 Use general IT facilities and information retrieval skills to plan, develop and execute projects, working as a team on projects that involve technical uncertainty, strive for continuous improvement, and develop the ability to work in different roles. - 12.
 Engage in lifelong learning and continuous professional development while supporting others in their endeavours by developing mentorship and people management skills. - 13.
-Apply health and safety, ethical and sustainability principles, legal frameworks and technical standards to professional practices in an engineering context which recognises obligations to society, the profession and the environment. - 14.
-Apply mechanical engineering principles, knowledge and skills in an engineering context in view of creating adaptive, sustainable and efficient solutions that correspond to given specifications.
+Apply health and safety, ethical and sustainability principles, legal frameworks and technical standards to professional practices in an interdisciplinary engineering context which recognises obligations to society, the profession and the environment. - 14.
+Apply robotics and automation engineering principles, knowledge and skills in an interdisciplinary engineering context in view of creating adaptive, sustainable and efficient solutions that correspond to given specifications.